Event Name: European Outdoor Educators Conference

 Delegates: International: 110 | Domestic: 94

 The EOE conference is the annual event of the European Institute for Outdoor Adventure Education and Experiential Learning.
-This was the first occasion that the event was held in Ireland.
-This year’s conference was hosted by Institute of Technology Tralee.
-IT Tralee holds the UNESCO Chair in Inclusive PE, Sport, Recreation and Fitness.
+This was the first occasion that the event was held in Ireland and it was hosted by Munster Technological University (MTU) on its Tralee campus.
+MTU holds the UNESCO Chair in Inclusive PE, Sport, Recreation and Fitness.

 The EOE Network is a vibrant association of outdoor education practitioners and academics from around Europe, with other delegates attending from across the globe.
 The three-day conference reflected that mix with practitioner case studies, practical workshops and academic presentations.

 The EOE conference is a key networking event for social and youth workers, teachers and educators, students and academics.
 The theme of the 2019 conference was Diversity and Inclusion in Outdoor & Experiential Learning.

 MTU has been running outdoor education programmes for over 25 years, and has an international reputation for including people with disability in outdoor adventure.

 The conference was hosted at the new Kerry Sports Academy building, on MTU’s Tralee campus.
 This facility features large tiered lecture hall, and various rooms for practical and theory based break-out sessions, and was designed for universal access.

 The proximity of high quality outdoor venues along the Wild Atlantic Way for practical workshops was a key consideration in the awarding of the conference.

 Locations such as Fenit Harbour, Banna Beach, Ballyseedy Woods and the woods and parklands on campus were used throughout the event.